[WetLeather]

 Beat in the 2 eggs and the vanilla.
 Now you have a thick, dark brown mass.

 Dump in the flour, baking powder, and salt.
 Incorporate this into the brownie mixture until it is very thick and nothing white shows.
 Stir in the walnuts for boy brownies.
+Stir in any optional ingredients you want.

-Check them.
-They are done when the edges pull away from the sides of the pan and look cooked.
+Cook in the middle of the oven for about 18 minutes, and check to see if they are done - the edges pull away from the sides of the pan and look cooked.
 You can also poke the center of the brownies with a toothpick or some other thin long object such as a skewer.
 This object should come out with only a few particles clinging to it.
-It is easy to overcook these.
-If that happens and they are hard, serve them warm with ice cream on them to soften.
-If they are undercooked, eat them with a fork or spoon.

 Notes:These are lovely with about 1/2 cup of chocolate chips (use good quality) or white chips, or peanut butter chips tossed in before baking.